jathoms/BallinTS/README.md

-Contact alltrees#2498 on discord for more info or if you want to implement this bot into your server.
+<sub>Contact alltrees#2498 on discord for more info or if you want to implement this bot into your server.</sub>